PierreTsia/script-flow/docs/backlog/current.md

    - [x] Script entities screen layout
    - [x] Tabs for Locations, Characters, Props
    - [x] finish crud
-   - [ ] merge enntities actions
+   - [-] merge enntities actions
-         - [ ] use serach query to get select options
+         - [-] use search query to get select options
-         - [ ] ensure we propagate all changes (join tables) handling notes etc...
+         - [-] ensure we propagate all changes (join tables) handling notes etc...
-         - [ ] add a async select in each front end related part (pages and cards)
+         - [-] add a async select in each front end related part (pages and cards)
    - [x] dynamic button in save draft analysis stepper
    - [x] replace buttons in save analysis tabs + review form layout (name + quqntity in one line)
+   - [] fix fuzzy accent search in other entities like we did in chracters
+   - [] add datatable views for props, scenes and locations
+   - [] finish merge

    **Files:** `src/app/[scriptId]/page.tsx`